 When Nothing Works: The Repot Option

 If an infestation is severe and stubborn, the nuclear option is to repot the plant.
-Remove as much of the old infested soil from the roots as you reasonably can, and repot into fresh, dry potting mix in a clean pot.
+Remove as much of the old infested soil from the roots as you reasonably can, and repot into fresh, dry potting mix in a clean pot (our repotting size calculator helps you pick the right pot).
 Combined with the steps above, this resets the problem.

 How to Prevent Fungus Gnats